 - Contribute to the definition of RDA’s strategy and participate in RDA processes

-Starting in 2018, the initial network of nine nodes will be expanded via a cascading grant funding mechanism.
-The first call will open in May 2018.
+Starting in 2018, the initial network of nine nodes is being expanded via a cascading grant funding mechanism.

 In order to become a node, organisations must apply for a grant to set up and manage a new RDA EU National Node, and develop and implement a broad-based and representative action plan aligned with RDA global vision and with national and European Digital agendas.